KZ to MN_2: Astana, the steppe, Semey

 Only a little bit after sunset – which was beautiful –, we arrived in Semey.
 Our hotel was nothing out of the ordinary, but the restaurant downstairs, Grill House, was.
 In the fashion of the last two days, the salad was followed by a delicious dessert: this time, triple-chocolate cake.

-Grill House, Semey
+Grill House, Semey, Kazakhstan

 Semey